-You might be surprised by how much water it takes to grow and make our food.
+You might be surprised by how big the water footprint of food is.
 In the US, agriculture is responsible for 80 percent of all water consumed (water that is evaporated or otherwise removed from the watershed).

 The Big Water Footprint of Food and Agriculture